 When you are finished with all the tests, place a cotton towel under the test port.
 It will absorb the excess fuel coming from the hose.
 Loosen the hose, you will see the fuel is leaking out and the towel is absorbing them.

 When you remove the hose, and fuel is still leaking; in this case, place the hose onto the towel and let it absorb the excess fuel.

 When you are done taking care of the gauge hose, now re-install the dust cap.
 Then, again clean the area using the towel.
 When you are done, check for any fuel leaks within that area.

 How Much Does it Cost to Replace a Fuel Pump?

-You have the option to avoid paying for labor cost if you can replace the fuel pump yourself.
+You have the option to avoid paying for labor costs if you can replace or change the fuel pump yourself.
 Replacing this thing doesn’t require any special auto mechanic skill.
-There are lots of step by step tutorials on the internet explaining how to easily replace the fuel pump as well as how to start a car with a bad fuel pump.
+There are lots of step by step tutorials on the internet explaining how to easily replace the fuel pump as well as start a car with a bad fuel pump.

 The fuel pump is the very thing that fuels your vehicle.
 If you see any of the signs of a bad fuel pump, you need to test the fuel pump first in order to repair or replace it as soon as possible.